5 Ways to Fade Age Spots at Home—and 2 from Your Doctor

 Slather on sunscreen

 Once you see discoloration start to accumulate on your face, the damage to your skin has already been done, right?
 Not entirely.
 “Once you have sun spots, the melanin in that cell has been activated and will easily be reactivated with sun exposure,” Dworkin says.
-“If you don't use a sunblock, even the most powerful and expensive spot lighteners won’t work.”
+“If you don’t use a sunblock, even the most powerful and expensive spot lighteners won’t work.”
 (Just make sure you avoid these sunscreen mistakes.)
 Read labels carefully to make sure you’re using a formula that contains the physical blockers titanium, zinc, or both.
-(They're more effective than chemical blockers.)
+(They’re more effective than chemical blockers.)
 And don’t forget a hat and sunglasses for extra protection.
-Here's what those confusing labels on your sunscreen actually mean.
+You can also attempt to use discoloration serums to address discoloration.
+Here’s what those confusing labels on your sunscreen actually mean.

 Look for niacinamide